davidfraser/aw-teams-history-plugin/README.md

 This is a manually triggered watcher that can extract recent historical information from Microsoft Teams and report it to the ActivityWatch server.
+Note that this is different to most ActivityWatch watchers that observe changes continuously and report them to ActivityWatch in real time.
+The reason for this is that keeping the Microsoft Teams website open can cause Teams to see the user as active.

 It does this as a [Userscript](https://en.wikipedia.org/wiki/Userscript) that runs in the browser and screen-scrapes information from the Microsoft Teams web interface.